sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Parameters of the Model

-For the training I used the Adam optimizer and an decreasing learning rate.
-Dependent on the current epoch the, the learning rate changes exponentially.
+For the training I used the Adam optimizer and a decreasing learning rate.
+Dependent on the current epoch, the learning rate changes exponentially.
 Furthermore, I used a batch size of 128 and 100 epochs.
 After each epoch the model is saved if it is better (based on accuracy) than any previous one.
 By doing so we keep track of the best model we trained during the training process.

 Finally, the configuration of the best trained model is used for the prediction on new, unseen images.